 4 Great Places in the Mid-Atlantic to Camp Near Waterfalls

+A waterfall is always a great destination for a hike anytime of year.
+When you're camping in the Summer it's even better.
+The cool spray from a waterfall is always welcome after a hike in the heat.
 The following is a list of four great places in the Mid-Atlantic area (between New York and Virginia) where it's possible to camp within walking distance of waterfalls.

 1. Cunningham Falls State Park in Maryland

 The small, but pretty, state park is located just west of Thurmont, MD.
 It lies in the picturesque rolling hills of the Catoctin Mountains.
 The 78' tall, cascading, Cunningham Falls is the tallest in the state of Maryland.
 It's accessible via a short hike from the campground.

 Cunningham Falls State Park is situated next to Catoctin Mountain Park adding many more miles of hiking opportunities and recreation activities in the area.
 Chimney Rock is a popular destination with its sweeping views of the surrounding forests and mountains.